Three7Six/packngo/README.md

 Linked resources in Get\* and List\* functions
 ----------------------------------------------
-Most of the Get and List functions have *GetOptions resp. *ListOptions paramters.
-If you supply them, you can specify which attributes of resources in the return set can be excluded or included.
+Most of the Get and List functions have *GetOptions resp. *ListOptions parameters.
+You can specify which attributes of resources in the return set can be excluded or included.
 This is useful for linked resources, e.g members of a project, devices in a project.

 Linked resources usually have only the `Href` attribute populated, allowing you to fetch them in another API call.
-But if you explicitly `include` the linked resoruce attribute, it will be populated in the result set of the linking resource.
+If you explicitly `include` the linked resoruce attribute, it will be populated in the result set of the linking resource.

 For example, if you want to list users in a project, you can fetch the project via `Projects.Get(pid, nil)` call.
 Result from the call will be a Project struct which has `Users []User` attribute.
 The items in the `[]User` slice only have the URL attribute non-zero, the rest of the fields will be type defaults.
-You can then parse the ID of the User resources and fetch them consequently.
-Or, you can use the ListOptions struct in the project fetch call to include the Users (`members` JSON tag) as
+You can then parse the ID of the User resources and fetch them consequently or you can use the ListOptions struct in the project fetch call to include the Users (`members` JSON tag) as

 ```go
 Projects.Get(pid, &packngo.ListOptions{Includes: []{'members'}})`